kstenerud/concise-encoding/cte-specification.md

 A CTE document must be entirely in lower case, except for the following:

  * String contents: `"A string may contain UPPER CASE.
-Escape sequences, however, must be lower case: \x3d"`
+Escape sequences must be lower case: \x3d"`
- * Time values must be in upper case: `2018-07-01T10:53:22.001481Z`
+ * Time values must be in upper case to conform with ISO 8601: `2018-07-01T10:53:22.001481Z`
- * base64 encoding specifies uppercase characters in its code table.
+ * base64 encoding makes use of uppercase characters in its code table.

 Everything else, including hexadecimal digits and escape sequences, must be lower case.